nmccarty/asuran/README.md

 Asuran works by splitting your files up into a number of chunks.
 It splits files up using a selectable Content Defined Chunking algorithim, currently FastCDC by default, so that even if one part of a file changes, it is very likely the other chunks will not..

-Those chunks are then (optionally, but on by default) compressed and encrypted, before being comitted to a Content Addressable Storage backend, for later retrievial.
-Asuran will try its best to only store each chunk it encounters once (and in the most common usecases, it can do this 100% of the time), preventing an archive from storing the same information in the repository more than once if it can avoid it.
+Those chunks are then optionally (but on by default) compressed and encrypted before being committed to a Content Addressable Storage backend for later retrievial.
+Asuran tries its best to store each chunk it encounters only once in the repository, and in the most common usecases, it can do this 100% of the time.

-The entire archive structure is verified with a Merkele Tree process, so you can be sure that if your restore is successful, then your data is intact and has not been tampered with.
+The entire archive structure is verified with a Merkle Tree process, so you can be sure that if your restore succeeds, your data is intact and has not been tampered with.

 You can store as many archives as you want in a single repository, and write to the same repository with as many computers as you want.

-The entire data pipeline is built on top of a modren, async stack, allowing performance that previous contentors in this space could only have dreamed of.
+The entire data pipeline is built on top of a modern, async stack, allowing performance that previous contenders in this space could only have dreamed of.

 Installing and using
 --------------------